rubyworks/rc/README.md

     require 'rc/api'

-    configure 'detroit' do |config|
+    RC.configure 'detroit' do |config|
       if config.command?
         Detroit.rc_config << config
       end
     end

-In our example, `detroit` is required this configuration will be proccessed.
+In our example, `detroit` is required this configuration will be processed.
 The `if config.command?` condition ensures that it only happens if the config's `command` property matches the current command, i.e. `$0 == 'detroit'`.
 We can see that Detroit stores the configuration for later us.
 When Detroit gets